pmembrey/log4j-portscan/README.md

 Certainly, you should not depend on this tool for anything important!

+## Building the tool

+You can build it simply with:

+    cargo build --release

+However, I'm also a big fan of [Earthly](https://earthly.dev) so you can also build it with:

+    earthly +build

 ## How it works

 This tool tries to connect on the default ports this exploit uses, namely: